stonedtroll/maleficar-manoeuvres/README.md

 ### Configuration
 - **Token Height**: Can now be set per‑token or globally in the module settings.
 If a token’s height is left blank, the default value is used with multipliers based on creature size and type.
 This height is factored into rangefinding, cover determination, and collision detection.
 - **Keybinding**: The Toggle Overlay action now uses Foundry’s keybinding system.
-- **Melee Weapon Range Override**: Overrides a weapon’s default range when it exactly equals the grid scale.
+- **Melee Weapon Range Override**: Overrides a weapon’s default range when it exactly equals the grid scale distance.
 Since distance is measured edge‑to‑edge, set this to 0 to require tokens to touch for melee attacks.

 ## Usage
 - Hold 'm' to display token boundaries and facing arcs.